tms1337/crypto-trader/README.md

-# kraken-trader
+# crypto-trader
-Automatic trader for Kraken exchange coded in Python3.
+Framework for automatic trading with cryptocurrencies